BrianHicks/brianthicks.com/content/post/sets-filter.md

 ![union, in a Venn diagram](/images/sets/union.png)

 Taking the intersection of the two sets, on the other hand, means taking all the values that the two sets have *in common*.
-In our Venn diagram, this is the area where the two circles overlap.
+The circles in our Venn diagram overlap for these values.

 ![intersect, in a Venn diagram](/images/sets/intersect.png)